 Carleton trailed 3-0 and immediately responded with six straight points by Ejim to ignite a 20-6 run and a 26-20 first-quarter lead.
-Wichita State, the current two-time Missori Valley Conference (MVC) champions turned to their full-court pressure and a late four-point play and buzzer-beating tipin evened the game at half-time.
+Wichita State, the current two-time Missouri Valley Conference (MVC) champions, turned to their full-court pressure and a late four-point play and buzzer-beating tip in evened the game at half-time.

 Behind a stellar defensive second-half and improved shooting Carleton limited WSU to just 28 second-half points, buried 8-of-16 triples in the second-half after shooting just 2-for-12 in the first.
 Despite Carleton’s shooting struggles Head Coach Dave Smart who is back at the helm after a sabbatical year thought his team was already a better three-point shooting team than last year.

-“It’s tougher for some of our guys to get clean looks against a quality opponent like Wichita State but I believe our team is a better shooting team than last year.”
-Asked to describe what the addition of Owootoah means to the program Smart pointed out to sheer speed and quickness and overall personality as perfect fit for his Ravens.
+“It’s tougher for some of our guys to get clean looks against a quality opponent like Wichita State, but I believe our team is a better shooting team than last year.”
+Asked to describe what the addition of Owootoah means to the program, Smart pointed out to sheer speed and quickness and overall personality as a perfect fit for his Ravens.

-Shockers Head Coach Greg Marshall the 2014 NCAA National Coach of the Year wasn’t particular thrilled by how is team played and was visibly upset after the game, but also took credit for his inability to prepare his squad for the 25-point onslaught.
+Shockers head coach Greg Marshall, the 2014 NCAA Division I National Coach of the Year, wasn’t particular thrilled by how is team played and was visibly upset after the game, but also took credit for his inability to prepare his squad for the 25-point onslaught.

-“They were a lot better than what I thought, Dave Smart is such a good coach and their guys played with a tremendous amount energy, intensity and desire to win, our guys did not, we need to improve on that.
-We are 10 practices in with this group and I need about 30.”
+“They were a lot better than what I thought, Dave Smart is such a good coach and their guys played with a tremendous amount of energy, intensity and desire to win, our guys did not, we need to improve on that.
+We are ten practices in with this group and I need about thirty”

 The Ravens improve to 2-0 in NCAA preseason action after taking down the Stetson Hatters in their preseason opener.
 Carleton will get a few days off before returning to action against Arkansas Pine Bluff @ 7:00 PM.